geoscript/geoscript-js/doc/api/geom.rst

 The :mod:`geom` module
 ======================

-The :mod:`geom` module provides constructors for point, line, and polygon geometries.
+The :mod:`geom` module provides constructors for point, line, polygon and multi-part geometries.

 .. code-block:: javascript